 Iohexol 518mg (equivalent to 240mg of organic iodine) per mL; soln; preservative-free.

 Indications for OMNIPAQUE 240:

-For intrathecal administration in adults including myelography (lumbar, thoracic, cervical, total columnar) and in contrast enhancement for computerized tomography (myelography, cisternography, ventriculography).
-IV: In adults, for contrast enhancement for computed tomographic head imaging and peripheral venography (phlebography).
-In children, for contrast enhancement for computed tomographic head imaging.
-Oral/body cavity use: In adults, for arthrography, endoscopic retrograde pancreatography (ERP) and cholangiopancreatography (ERCP), herniography, and hysterosalpingography.
-In children, for examination of the gastrointestinal tract.
+Intrathecal administration: in adults, for myelography (lumbar, thoracic, cervical, total columnar) and computerized tomography [CT] (myelography, cisternography, ventriculography).
+IV: in adults, for CT head imaging and peripheral venography (phlebography).
+In children, for CT head and body imaging.
+Oral or rectal: in children, for oral and rectal radiographic examination of the GI tract.
+Oral in conjunction with IV: in adults and children, for CT of the abdomen.
+Intraarticular: in adults, for arthrography.
+Body cavity: in adults, for endoscopic retrograde pancreatography (ERP) and cholangiopancreatography (ERCP), herniography, and hysterosalpingography.
+In children, for voiding cystourethrography (VCU).

 Adults and Children:

 See full labeling for dosing based on procedure.

 Omnipaque 140 and 350: intrathecal use.